slawo/gollamas/README.md

 |	`--aliases value`| "GOLLAMAS_ALIASES", "ALIASES" | sets aliases for the given model names ex: --aliases 'gpt-3.5-turbo=llama3.2,deepseek=deepseek-r1:14b' |
 |	`--list-aliases`| "GOLLAMAS_LIST_ALIASES" "LIST_ALIASES" | show aliases which match a model when listing models |

+## plural flags
+You should use the singular flags `--alias`, `--connection` and `--proxy` vs providing a coma separated list to plural flags like `--aliases`, `--connections` and `--proxies`.
+Usage of the plural flags is discouraged, those flags have been added as a temporary solution to permit passing the associated environment variables in docker containers.
+Those flags might be removed in future versions while the environemt variables will be retained.

+Setting both sigular flags and plural ones will not result in errors but will result in undefined behaviour which can change with future versions.
+Use only one type of flags, preferably the singular versions.

+## environment variables
-For each option you can set either the flags or the environment variables, setting both is undefined behavior at this time
+For each option you can set either the flags or the environment variables, setting both will result in undefined behavior which can change with future versions.

-Concerning the plural flags like `--aliases`, `--connections` and `--proxies` vs singular versions `--alias`, `--connection` and `--proxy` setting both is undefines behaviour at this time.
+Use the `GOLLAMAS_` prefixed environment variables.

+## connections
+You can asign ids to connections like so `--connection CID1=http://main-ai:11434 --connection CID2=http://mini-ai-01:11434` and reffer to each connection by id when listing the models to be proxied `--proxy deepseek-r1:70b=CID1 --proxy tinyllama=CID2`.

+When a connection is given an id the the ID will be used instead of the url string in any responses or logs

+Since 0.4.1 when multiple models are proxied to the same URL only one connection will be created for that url.It is still possible to create 2 connections on the same URL using the `--connection` flag (`--connection C1=http://server1 --connection C2=http://server1`).

 # Features
 There are various scenarios this projects attempts to resolve, here is a list of features currently implemented: